Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Save

-4. If you are using Curtain/Curtain 3 without a hub,

-you can set up to five schedules
+4. If you are using Curtain/Curtain 3 without a hub, you can set up to five schedules.

-.

 Note:

 To synchronize the opening and closing of the curtains with sunrise and sunset, location information from the network is needed, and it must be used together with our hub product.

-Curtain schedule does not support sunrise and sunset timing
+Curtain schedule does not support sunrise and sunset timing.

-.

-5. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.